oracle-livelabs/spatial-graph/spatial-studio/workshops/impact-of-sea-level-rise/introduction/introduction.md

 # Introduction

-to do:
-- intro:  not about creating flood models. they are created by...
-- here we analyze them
-- you could create models using ... in OCI

 ## About this Workshop

-In this workshop you will provision Spatial Studio to the Oracle Cloud from the OCI Cloud Marketplace and prepare a schema in Autonomous Database to be used as Spatial Studio's metadata repository.
+In this workshop you will explore the spatial relationships between cultural features of a coastal area and  projected flooding due to seal level rise.
+Given time limitations of this workshop, the modeling and creation of projected flood areas is not included.
+Simplified versions of existing published models are used for visualizations and analysis.
+The spatial features of Oracle Database in the Oracle Cloud could be used to develop such models.

-Estimated Workshop Time: 60 minutes
+Estimated Workshop Time: 90 minutes

 ### About Oracle Spatial Studio